 It has been identified that multidisciplinary teams are effective for the management of palliative care patients, but that barriers exist.
 These relate to communication, roles, team structure and lack of clarity in psychosocial care.
 It is important that these issues are identified and addressed to ensure optimal care.

 Many teams do not have a full range of allied health skills such as dietetics or speech pathology.
-These are often not considered essential where referral to local generalist professionals is required.
-Further, the concept of a multidisciplinary team cannot always be fully realised in rural and remote areas, where role boundaries need to be blurred in order to meet patient needs with the available resources.
+In budgetary terms, these are often not considered essential where referral to local generalist professionals is required.
+Further, the concept of a multidisciplinary team cannot always be fully realised in rural and remote areas.
+Role boundaries need to be blurred or extended in order to meet patient needs with the available resources.
+Incidences of transdisciplinary practice and extended scope of practice is common.